TYSDEV/axis1.4/archive/java/scratch/ashu_jaya_venkat/saaj/readme.txt

 A test client is provided to demonstrate creating a basic soap message and sending it to the server.

+12th April 2005

+All the classes except AttachmentPart implemented.
+AttachmentPart will come after MTOM implementation.
+Some classes have some DOM related methods not implemented yet.

+13th April 2005

+Fixed some bugs related to NullPointerException.
+Provided test cases to check correctness of SOAP Envelope and SOAP body.

 Ashutosh Shahi